 Now you can bring in your refrigerator, stove and other countertop appliances.
 And voila – your kitchen countertop installation is complete!

-Now that you’re done installing your new laminate countertops, it’s time to finish up the rest of your kitchen.
-Whether you want to replace your sink and faucet, add a fresh coat of paint or incorporate the latest kitchen trends, visit the For the Home section of our blog for more tips and tricks.
+Now it’s time to finish up the rest of your kitchen.
+Whether you want to replace your sink and faucet, add a fresh coat of paint or incorporate the latest kitchen trends, visit the Indoor Projects section of our blog for more tips and tricks.